shakes76/PatternFlow/recognition/s4586114-VQVAE/README.md

 Additionally, the images constructed by the VQVAE model should achieve a Structured Similarity (SSIM) of over 0.6 for this task.

 ## OASIS Brain Dataset
 For the current task, the pre-processed OASIS MRI dataset has been obtained.
-The model uses 9,664 training images and 544 test images from the respective folders.
-Note, the brain segment images are not used.
+The VQVAE model uses 9,664 training images and 544 test images from the respective folders.
+There are also 1,120 validation images that are not used in the current implementation.
+Note, the additional brain segment images are ignored for this task.
 An example visualisation of the dataset is shown below.

 ![image](https://user-images.githubusercontent.com/55978813/139571071-3daa6362-09a1-4cd0-8360-e215d2b8f33c.png)